-The staff report does not embrace using Section 219 covenants for ensuring buildings are constructed under the built green certification program and it identifies the "Energy Step Code" program for energy efficiency.
+The staff report does not embrace using Section 219 covenants for ensuring buildings are constructed under the built green certification program and identifies the "Energy Step Code" program for energy efficiency as a preferred alternative.
 One concern is the administration and enforcement of the covenants.

 We would accept not having to register the covenants to this effect.
 However, it is worth noting that a covenant scheme would essentially be implemented the same as the Energy Step Code program.
 Both would allow your building department to ensure that plans submitted for construction meet either the Built Green standards or the Energy Step Code.
-In the case of the 219 process or the Energy Step Code, there would be no need to have any ongoing administration or monitoring after completion of construction.
 The Energy Step code is focused on energy conservation.
-Built green includes this and also other environmental matters like construction materials, waste management, etc. These are in fact complementary paths, not binary options.
+Built Green includes this and also other environmental matters like construction materials, waste management, etc. These are in fact complementary paths, not binary options.
 Both can be implemented.

-With no additional administrative burden, the 219 covenants would result in development that is more environmentally responsible that simply using the Energy Step Code.
+With no additional administrative burden, the 219 covenants would result in development that is more environmentally responsible than simply using the Energy Step Code.